-The two primary cities are Merrill and Tomahawk and about 25 minutes apart.
-Lincoln County has one public transit system in the City of Merrill.
-There is very limiting transportation in the City of Tomahawk and surrounding townships.
-Lincoln County as whole has a low walkability score, particularly in areas outside of city limits.
+The two primary cities in Lincoln County are Merrill and Tomahawk and about 25 minutes apart.
+The county has one public transit system in the City of Merrill.
+There is very limited transportation in the City of Tomahawk and surrounding townships.
+Lincoln County as a whole has a low walkability score, particularly in areas outside of city limits.